larenelg/readme/README.md

 Me going quiet in a conversation does *not* mean I'm grumpy, it means I'm thinking, or I don't have anything valuable to add, or I can't find a good time to add to the conversation without being rude.
 If I'm grumpy I will be more likely to do a bad habit, like interrupt or talk over someone - related to feeling impatient.

 Me going quiet on Slack also does *not* necessarily mean I'm grumpy.
 It usually means I'm eating, or looking for food, or really focused on a task.
-If you think I might be grumpy, just ask :)
+If you think I might be grumpy, just ask :) I'm never usually grumpy at people, just situations

 How can you help me if I'm grumpy